Hide, Hide other parts, Hide all parts, and Isolate are also available on Android and iOS platforms.

 -

-Use the Hide transparent parts checkbox to hide the parts that are grayed out (faded); this may help with visualizing the parts in view and also may enhance performance:
+Use the Hide transparent parts checkbox to hide the parts that are grayed out (faded); this can help with visualizing the parts in view and also may enhance performance:

-In a Part Studio, you can Expand by distance to use the slider to make each successive part transparent as you drill through to the part you need.
+- In the dialog, select Expand distance or Expand connectivity, and then drag the slider to make each successive part transparent as you drill through to the part you need.